Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 7. Plugins configured on a Route and Service.
 8. Plugins configured on a Consumer.
 9. Plugins Configured on a ConsumerGroup.
-10. Plugins configured on a route.
+10. Plugins configured on a Route.
 11. Plugins configured on a Service.
-12. Plugins configured globally.
+12. Plugins configured Globally.